-I will be visiting the Isle of Mull twice in the next couple of months.
+I have had many holidays on the Isle of Mull and I will be visiting the Isle of Mull twice in the next couple of months.
 My first visit is in April, where I will be staying with my family in a self catering cottage in Tobermory, at the far northern end of Mull.

 I have had many holidays on the Isle of Mull over the years and every time I visit, there are always areas of the island that I have yet to discover.
 On the trip in April, I am hoping to go to the island of Ulva as well as the island of Erraid and to complete walks on both islands.
 I last visited Ulva about 10 years ago, so it will be interesting to go back and see if there are any changes.
 I am hoping to complete one of the waymarked walks that are available on the Isle of Ulva website.
 There are 3 available walks.
 They are the Farm Circuit (about 1.6 miles), Livingstone’s Cave Walk (4.5 miles) and the Southside Circuit (6 miles).
 Hopefully, if the weather is good, I can take some good photos, as I don’t have many of Ulva.
 I will definitely also be visiting the Boathouse Cafe as well.
 I had a lovely lunch there on my last visit.